KGharib/Detecting-Sarcasam-on-Reddit/README.md

 # Detecting-Sarcasam-on-Reddit
 ### Executive Summary
-Data Collected from: https://www.kaggle.com/danofer/sarcasm The aim of this project is to detect sarcastic remarks from Reddit posts on numerous Reddit pages based on the content of the comment as well as other variable such as to number of upvotes, downvotes and original post(mother post) from which the comment was collected has an impact on detecting sarcasm
+Data Collected from: https://www.kaggle.com/danofer/sarcasm The aim of this project is to detect sarcastic remarks from Reddit posts on numerous Reddit pages based on the content of the comment as well as other variable such as to number of upvotes, downvotes and original post(parent post) from which the comment was collected has an impact on detecting sarcasm
 <br><br>